BlueBrain/nexus/src/main/paradox/docs/api/admin/admin-orgs-api.md

   {...}
 ```

 ...where `{label}` is the user friendly name assigned to this organization.
-The semantics of the `label` should be consistent with the type of data provided by its sub-resources, since are exposed on the URI of the sub-resource's operations.
+The semantics of the `label` should be
+consistent with the type of data provided by its sub-resources, since it'll be a part of the sub-resources' URI.

 **Example**